Natalie, a Ph.D. in Clinical Psychology, is a freelance writer who is always searching for what lies within the potential.

 Has it ever felt unfair to you that you are required to go to work while your pet sits home living the good life?
 Not to mention, that you are expected to support your pet and provide them with all their wants and needs despite the fact they never work a day in their life.
 If so, there's a holiday just for you.
 Pet Owners Independence Day gives you a chance to lie around on the carpet while your pet tries out working for a change.

 Those who came up with this holiday admit that there are a few problems with the concept.
-Obviously, the average cat or dog won't likely be up to dictation much less answering the phones so even a low level job is out.
+Obviously, the average cat or dog won't likely be up to dictation much less answering the phones so even a low-level job is out.
 Of course, most owners also aren't very good at things like catching mice or chasing the mailman.
 You can always celebrate the day just by sharing time with your pet.
 While it may not be quite the same thing it is a more practical, achievable option.

 April 26: Hug an Australian Day

 For all you Down Under fans, it’s a day you’ll cherish.
 Go ahead and give a great big bear hug to any and all Australians you run across today.
-Make sure to not let the day pass without showing a well deserving Australian just how much you love them.
+Make sure to not let the day pass without showing a well-deserving Australian just how much you love them.
 This is your chance to do something for international relations or for all of you in Australia to ensure domestic peace and an even stronger national self-concept.
 Give it a try, what have you got to lose?
 It won’t cost you anything and it will do you both some good.

 You don't have to stop the fun just because April 1st is over.
 Keep celebrating the whole month through one or more of these other fun-filled holidays.
 Take the stress out of tax day and all the other days of April.
-There are plenty for everyone to enjoy no matter what your preference may be.
+There is plenty for everyone to enjoy no matter what your preference may be.

 Crazy, Bizarre, Funny Holidays for Every Day of April